-Strategy 4.2 - Relocate and add crosswalks in several community locations.
+Strategy 4.2 - Improve crosswalk infrastructure in several community locations.

-Description - As outlined in Chapter 4 there are several locations where the need for a new crosswalk has been identified.
-Recommendations also call for the relocation of one crosswalk and to either improve an existing landing zone or completely eliminate one other crosswalk.
-It is imperative that all crosswalk improvements include proper landing zones and high-visibility paint.
+Description - As outlined in Chapter 4 there are several locations where the need for crosswalk improvements has been identified.
+It is imperative that all crosswalk improvements include proper curb cuts and high-visibility paint.